Q: My culture looks wierd, is it okay?

 Q: I finished my first brew, and I now have two cultures, should I use the old or the new one for my next brew?

 A: You can use both!
 We recommend keeping anywhere between 1-3 cultures in your brew at a time.
-An old culture is only ready to be retired after 10-15 brews, or if it turns a really dark brown and can be ripped apart easily.
+An old culture is ready to be retired after 5 to 10 brews, or if it turns a really dark brown and can be ripped apart easily.
 Oftentimes, your old and new culture will form into one large culture which is great as well.
 If your cultures continue to grow onto each other, be sure to keep the whole culture under 2 inches thick (height).
-Simply peel off the oldest layer to accomplish this, or cut it in half.
-It's important not let it get too big (over 2 inches thick) as it will start to inhibit the flow of oxygen to your brew, and also cause the sugar to be processed too quickly, throwing off the proper yeast/bacteria ratio.
+Why?
+Because if your culture is covering the entire top surface of your brew, and is over 2 inches thick, it will start to inhibit the flow of oxygen to your brew, and also cause the sugar to be processed too quickly, throwing off the proper yeast/bacteria ratio.
+To reduce the thickness of a culture, simply peel off the oldest layer and discard, or simply cut it in half, like a half moon shape, and plop it in your brew.

 Q: I have been brewing for a few days and my culture suddenly sank to the bottom of the jar, is that okay?